 translate and bring it to the US shores!!

-turns out, there was an already existing project for “Ys IV: The Dawn of Ys…”
+As it turns out, there was an already existing project for “Ys IV: The Dawn of Ys…”

 games at the time.)
 At any rate, to say that this game was the holy grail

-to PC-Engine/TG-16 fans the world over would be an understatement!
+to PC Engine/TG-16 fans the world over would be an understatement!
 An English

 patch for it would be an amazing accomplishment and would surely be well received!

-was responsible for having begun the project in the first place, knew and later
+and was responsible for having begun the project in the first place, knew and later

 introduced me to Neill to help get the project going again.
 It was stalled at